Color blindness accessibility can help us make the web accessible for 350 Million color blind people

 Color blindness (also described as color vision deficiency) is the inability to see colors the same way others see them.
 For example, people with color blindness can see pink as gray, blue as purple, yellow as orange or green as brown, and vice versa.
-This confusion is often referred to as red-green color blindness.
+We refer to this as red-green color blindness.
 Also, they are unable to tell how bright colors are or the different shades of colors.

 Often, color blindness is hereditary.
-However, it can be somehow influenced and managed by using contact lenses and glasses.
+However, we can somehow influence and manage it by using contact lenses and glasses.
 Although color blindness is usually mild, severe cases can lead to nystagmus (quick side-to-side eye movement) and light sensitivity.

 Checklist for Color Blindness Accessibility

-Determining the extent to which your website accommodates those with color blindness is an important factor to consider.
-This can be done by considering the common ways by which color-blind people interact with the web.
-To do this, assistive technologies such as the use of hardware and software and adaptive technologies that focus on interaction can be deployed.
+Determining the extent to which your website offers color blindness accessibility to color-blind people is an important factor to consider.
+This can measure the effect by taking into consideration how color-blind people interact with the web.
+By deploying assistive technologies, such as software and adaptive technologies that focus on the interaction of color-blinded and the website.

 Thus, the outlined accessibility checklist for color blindness provides web accessibility solutions for those with color blindness.
 They include: